What is tinnitus?

 - try not to worry

 The noises may seem worse if you are anxious or stressed.
 When tinnitus starts, particularly if it's sudden, you may naturally be frightened and your concentration or your sleep may be disturbed.
 You may get angry and frustrated because no‑one else understands, or you may live alone and not have anyone to talk to about it ‑ that's where the BTA can help.
-You can contact the BTA office in Sheffield and speak to one of the helpline advisers who have years of experience talking to people with tinnitus, we can also put you in touch with a support group or contact if there is one in your area.
+You can contact the BTA office in Sheffield and speak to one of the helpline advisers who have years of experience talking to people with tinnitus, we can also put you in touch with a support group if there is one in your area.
 Groups are run by people who are living with tinnitus ‑ personal contact and shared experience are very useful for many people with tinnitus.

 - find out more